Pylons/pyramid/docs/narr/paste.rst

 PasteDeploy is not a particularly integral part of Pyramid.
 It's possible to create a Pyramid application which does not use PasteDeploy at all.
 We show a Pyramid application that doesn't use PasteDeploy in :ref:`firstapp_chapter`.
-However, all Pyramid cookiecutters render PasteDeploy configuration files, to provide new developers with a standardized way of setting deployment values, and to provide new users with a standardized way of starting, stopping, and debugging an application.
+However, the Pyramid cookiecutter renders PasteDeploy configuration files, to provide new developers with a standardized way of setting deployment values, and to provide new users with a standardized way of starting, stopping, and debugging an application.